-Disclaimer4 Introduction5 Part 1 - General provisions7 1.
-IS THE VICTIMS' RIGHTS DIRECTIVE THE ONLY EU LEGAL TOOL DEDICATED TO EFFECTIVELY PROTECTING VICTIMS OF CRIME?
+Disclaimer Introduction4 Part 1 - General provisions 1.
+Is the Victims' Rights Directive the only EU legal tool dedicated to effectively protecting victims of crime?
 2. Was protection of victims from gender-based violence and FGM a matter in its own right when EU legislators drafted the Victims' Rights Directive?
 3. Who is affected by the provisions of the Directive?
 4. Does this mean that the Victims' Rights Directive also applies to persons affected by FGM, who can thus benefit from its provisions?
-5. WHICH EU MEMBER STATES MUST IMPLEMENT THE VICTIMS' RIGHTS DIRECTIVE?
-6. Can a person who has undergone FGM outside the EU and is not an EU national and/or resident benefit from the provisions of the Directive?
-7. Has the Victims' Rights Directive taken effect at national level?
-8. Are there any consequences for those Member States which have not yet transposed t Victims' Rights Directive?
-9. What is the interplay between the Victims' Rights Directive and the Council of Europe Convention on preventing and combating violence against women and domestic violence?10 Part 2 - Rights emanating from the Directive of particular importance for FGM victims11 I. Definitions - Scope of application of the Victims' Rights Directive11
+5. WHICH EU MEMBER STATES MUST IMPLEMENT THE VICTIMS' RIGHTS DIRECTIVE?7 6.
+Can a person who has undergone FGM outside the EU and is not an EU national and/or resident benefit from the provisions of the Directive?
+7. HAS THE VICTIMS' RIGHTS DIRECTIVE TAKEN EFFECT AT NATIONAL LEVEL?
+8. Are there any consequences for those Member States which have not yet transposed the Victims' Rights Directive?
+9. What is the interplay between the Victims' Rights Directive and the Council of Europe Convention on preventing and combating violence against women and domestic violence?
+Part 2 - Rights emanating from the Directive of particular importance for FGM victims10 I. Definitions - Scope of application of the Victims' Rights Directive10 10.
+I have been subjected to FGM.
+Am I to be considered as a victim entitled to the protection offered by the Directive?10 11.
+My wife died from complications following having undergone FGM.
+Does the Directive vest me with any rights in connection with her death?10 12.
+I AM NOT THE ONLY SURVIVING FAMILY MEMBER.
+DO MY LATE WIFE'S FATHER AND SISTER ENJOY THE SAME RIGHTS?10 13.
+My wife's mother performed FGM.
+Because of her family ties with my wife, can she fall under the protective umbrella of the Directive?
+14. My seventeen-year-old daughter has undergone FGM.
+What are her rights?10